way0utwest/sqlmemorial/_posts/2021-04-17-ahmadosama.md

 # Mr. Ahmad Osama
 ![Ahmad Osama <](/assets/images/ahmadosama.jpg)

-Ahmad Osama was a valued member of the Microsoft Data Platform community.
+Ahmad Osama was a valued member of the Microsoft Data Platform community in India.

 ## Thoughts and Memories from Friends